Yifei-Liu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am Yifei Liu, a Ph.D. candidate in [Computer Science](https://www.cs.stonybrook.edu) at [Stony Brook University](https://www.stonybrook.edu).
+I am Yifei Liu, a final-year Ph.D. candidate in [Computer Science](https://www.cs.stonybrook.edu) at [Stony Brook University](https://www.stonybrook.edu).
 I am part of the [File systems and Storage Lab (FSL)](http://www.fsl.cs.stonybrook.edu/), advised by [Prof. Erez Zadok](https://www3.cs.stonybrook.edu/~ezk/).
 I am broadly interested in file/storage systems and operating systems.
 My recent work seeks to test kernel file systems more readily and thoroughly by model checking and other related techniques.

 Before Stony Brook, I was a Master's student and research assistant at the [Wuhan National Laboratory for Optoelectronics](http://english.wnlo.hust.edu.cn), advised by [Prof. Ke Zhou](http://faculty.hust.edu.cn/zhouke2/en/index.htm), at [Huazhong University of Science and Technology](http://english.hust.edu.cn).
 There, I focused on the integration of content-based semantic queries in storage systems.